cloudnativetrainings/trainings/kubernetes_application_development/06_oom/README.md

 watch -n 1 kubectl top pods
 ```

+> [!TIP]
+> You can check the situation on the Grafana dashboard `Kubernetes / Compute Resources / Pod`!

+> [!IMPORTANT]
-> > Note that the Container does not get restarted.
+> Note that the Container does not get restarted.
 The amount of CPU is limited to 30 MilliCores.

 ## Leaking Memory